Michael Pocalyko: Early life and education

-He began writing for newspapers at the age of sixteen when his first article was published in The Globe-Times.
-His editor was John Strohmeyer.

-In 1972, he graduated from Freedom High School in Bethlehem.
-He attended Muhlenberg College in Allentown, Pennsylvania, where he also was a union steelworker in the ingot mould foundry at now-defunct Bethlehem Steel and a professional musician.
-He is a member of Sigma Phi Epsilon fraternity.
-In college he published poetry in literary magazines and chaired a symposium on the work of novelist John Hawkes; its proceedings became a widely cited book of literary criticism, A John Hawkes Symposium: Design and Debris, that he co-edited with Anthony C. Santore for publisher James Laughlin at New Directions.

-Academic
+Pocalyko was born on December 24, 1954, in Fountain Hill, Pennsylvania.

-Pocalyko graduated from Muhlenberg in 1976.
+He attended Muhlenberg College in Allentown, Pennsylvania, where he graduated in 1976.
 He received his Master in Public Administration degree from Harvard Kennedy School in 1985.
-He earned his Master of Business Administration degree from the Wharton School of the University of Pennsylvania in 1995.
-He was a Trustee of Fairleigh Dickinson University and named by the International Association of University Presidents to the United Nations Commission on Disarmament Education, Conflict Resolution and Peace.
+He earned an MBA from the Wharton School in 1995.

+He was a trustee of Fairleigh Dickinson University and named by the International Association of University Presidents to the United Nations Commission on Disarmament Education, Conflict Resolution and Peace.
-Pocalyko has published a number of papers on a variety of subjects, especially in the areas of defensel international affairs, and corporate governance.
-He is a member of the Council on Foreign Relations and was on the CFR's bipartisan independent task force co-chaired by Madeleine Albright and Vin Weber that authored the influential study In Support of Arab Democracy: Why and How.
-He has publicly credited economist Thomas Schelling and political scientist Richard Neustadt, both at Harvard Kennedy School, as his most influential teachers.

 Career

 Navy

 Pocalyko was commissioned as an officer in the US Navy in 1976 and qualified as a naval aviator in 1977.
 He later became dual-warfare qualified at sea as a surface warfare officer.
 He served in the US Atlantic Fleet flying the SH-3, SH-2, and SH-60 helicopters, deploying in destroyers and frigates in the LAMPS and LAMPS Mark III platforms.
 During his career as a pilot, Pocalyko made more than 1,000 helicopter small deck landings.